Evictions – Frequently Asked Questions

 Yes, you can evict a tenant or other occupants during the winter.
-The courthouse is never closed to evictions.
-The weather can, however, impact the enforcement of the order for possession by the Sheriff.
+The courthouse is never closed to evictions (except in the very rare circumstances of a moratorium like those put into effect because of the Covid-19 pandemic).
+The weather can, however, impact the enforcement of the Eviction Order by the Sheriff.
 For example, every winter, by order of court, in Cook County, the Sheriff is directed not to evict anyone when the temperature (including wind-chill factors) is 15°F or colder, or if the weather is otherwise inclement that it will threaten life or limb.
 In other words, when it is 15°F or colder, for sure there will be no evictions, but evictions can also be cancelled if the temperature is 25°F, for example, but there are blizzard or other dangerous or hazardous conditions outside.

 No, it is not smarter to wait.
 The weather does not impact the court process at all, and you can obtain an order for possession from a judge regardless of what it’s like outside.
 Whether or not the Sheriff has cancelled evictions due to the weather, you can still file your order with the Sheriff.
 For landlord/tenant matters, the Sheriff generally processes evictions in the order they are filed, so even though there may be some delays in the winter, you will be in a far better position and lose far less time and money than if you wait until spring time.
 Remember, your tenant isn’t paying the rent or is violating their tenancy in some way, so the longer you wait to take action, the more time and money you will lose.

 Is There Such A Thing As An Expedited Eviction?